Join the food writer and campaigner Jack Monroe as she explores life in consumer society.

 Jack wants to turn us into wiser, more thoughtful and more self-aware consumers.
 She has in mind a life of dignified simplicity which harks back to Epicurus, Rousseau and Thoreau.
 Understanding that we need to learn how to live in consumer society and that no one ever teaches us quite how to do this, Jack lays out her philosophy.

 Join us for the final Sunday Sermon of the spring.
 There will be pop song hymns, a parish newsletter, and a unique icon of our times delivering a powerful new idea that you need to hear.

 ABOUT SUNDAY SERMONS

 Since 2008 The School of Life has presented strictly secular Sunday Sermons exploring the values we should live by today.
 We ask maverick cultural figures to give us their take on the virtues to cling to or the vices to be wary of in our complex world.
-Expect persuasive polemics, pop-song hymns and buns and biscuits.
+Expect persuasive polemics and pop-song hymns.